Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This work presented a new learning-based control framework that combines the advantage of differentiable model predictive control with actor-critic training. \extension{ Furthermore, we showed that AC-MPC can leverage the prior knowledge embedded in the system dynamics to achieve better training performance (sample efficiency, robustness to hyperparameters) than the AC-MLP baseline, and to better cope with out-of-distribution scenarios, and with variations in the nominal dynamics, without any further re-training.
-Through empirical analysis, the interpretable nature of the differentiable MPC embedded in the actor-critic architecture allows us to conduct and empirical analysis that revealed a relationship between the learned value function and the learned cost functions.
+This work presented a new learning-based control framework that combines the advantages of differentiable model predictive control with actor-critic training. \extension{ Furthermore, we showed that \revi{for quadrotor racing tasks,} AC-MPC can leverage the prior knowledge embedded in the system dynamics to achieve better training performance \revi{when compared to the main PPO baseline (AC-MLP)}, to better cope with out-of-distribution scenarios, and its ability to deal with variations in the nominal dynamics, without any further re-training.
+Through empirical analysis, the interpretable nature of the differentiable MPC embedded in the actor-critic architecture allows us to reveal a relationship between the learned value function and the learned cost functions.
 This provides a deeper understanding of the interplay between the reinforcement learning (RL) and MPC, offering valuable insights for future research.
 Additionally, our approach achieved zero-shot sim-to-real transfer, demonstrated by successfully controlling a quadrotor at velocities of up to 21 m/s in the physical world, being on par in performance with the AC-MLP baseline. } In general, we show that our method can tackle challenging control tasks and achieves robust control performance for agile flight.

 However, there are some limitations to be mentioned and to be improved in the future.
-First, an analytic model of the system is required for the differentiable MPC block, which limits our approach to mainly systems where the dynamics are known beforehand.
-Furthermore, training AC-MPC takes significantly longer than AC-MLP (see Table \ref{tab:times}), due to the fact that an optimization problem needs to be solved for both the forward and the backward pass through the actor network.
-In fact, there are open-source libraries~\cite{theseus, pypose} that are recently evolving and implementing more efficient versions of differentiable MPC.
-Showcasing the approach in different tasks with different robots is another future direction.